unimib-datAI/mantistable-ui-docs/docs/plug-in/transformation.md

 }
 ```

-The entry file is specified by the `entry_file` field in the `config.json` file and it represents the entry point of the plugin, because it is the file that is executed to apply the plugin.
+The entry file is specified by the `entry_file` field in the `config.json` file and it represents the entry point of the plugin, as it is the file that is executed to apply the plugin.
 Once the plugin is selected, the annotated table (defined in the output of the STI sytem ~ [External STI Approach](/docs/sti/external-sti-approach)) is injected in the `input.json` file.
 Then, the `entry_file` is applied using the `subprocess` module in python and, finally, the output is read in the file defined by the `config.json` using the `output` field (usually defined as `output.html`) in the root folder.
 For this reason it is very important to use the following structure to identify the correct file path in the plugin:

 ```python
 table_input_path = f"{os.path.dirname(os.path.realpath(__file__))}/input.json" # input table